 - 2 cups milk

-- 2 cups shredded cheese (I used a combo of Monterey Jack and cheddar)
+- 2 cups freshly shredded cheese (I used a combo of Monterey Jack and cheddar)

 - salt and pepper to taste

-- In a medium or large-sized pot, cook pasta according to package instructions, strain and then set aside (you can add a drizzle of olive oil to prevent the noodles from sticking together)
+- In a medium-sized pot, cook pasta according to package instructions, strain and then set aside (you can toss with olive oil to prevent the noodles from sticking together).

-- Return pot to stove and set flame to medium heat, add the butter and let it melt.
+- Return the pot to the stove and set flame to medium heat, add the butter and let it melt.

 - Whisk in the flour and cook for about 15 seconds, stirring until the flour is toasty.